Agathokakological Nincompoop Monk

 Dr. Ist: Mhm.

-Gregory: He shouted at me, “Stop following me!
+Gregory: He shouted, “Stop following me!
 Stop following me!”
-I told him I was not following him—I was hastily heading to the bus station.
+I told him I wasn’t—I was just heading to the bus station.
 He didn’t believe me.
-His right hand released my jacket and formed a loaded fist, ready to alter my sleep cycle.
+His right hand let go of my jacket and curled into a loaded fist—ready to alter my sleep cycle.
 I hugged him.
-I hugged him tightly.
-With his hands unweighted below his waist, he began to weep.
+Tightly.
+With his hands suspended at his sides, he began to weep.

 Dr. Ist: Did you write this down on your way here?

-Dr. Ist: Were you worried you might forget some details when you arrived?
+Dr. Ist: Were you worried you might forget the details?

 Gregory: That too.

-After a few moments of my embrace, he looked at me and said he was a good person—a misunderstood person—and that he was attempting to make things right, all the while resisting the urge to empty the bottle.
-He told me his family had abandoned him, and no one was left to witness his attempts.
-The glass of the empty bottle he left behind distorted their perception of him.
+After a few moments in my arms, he looked at me and said he was a good person—a misunderstood one.
+That he was trying to make things right, while resisting the urge to empty the bottle.
+His family had abandoned him, he said, and no one remained to witness his attempts.
+The glass of the empty bottle he left behind had distorted their perception of him.

-I held his shoulders tightly, attempting to find him beyond his bloody, teary eyes.
-I was also saying some words.
-He was nodding back and looking for hope in humanity in these words—struggling to keep his shoulders straight.
+I held his shoulders tightly, struggling to find him beyond his bloody, teary eyes.
+I don’t remember what I was saying.
+But he was nodding, searching for hope in my words, struggling to keep his shoulders steady.

-I hugged him again, and he hugged me back this time.
-We parted ways thereafter.
-He looked back at me from across the street and shouted that he’d keep trying.
+I hugged him again.
+This time, he hugged me back.
+We parted ways soon after.
+From across the street, he looked back and shouted that he’d keep trying.

 Dr. Ist: How are you feeling now?